wezlemin/delta-docs/README.md

 # Unofficial Delta Docs
-This website was created by @quappingreal (Discord), also known as [wezlemin](https://github.com/wezlemin) on GitHub.
+This website (unofficial Delta Docs) was created by @quappingreal (Discord), also known as [wezlemin](https://github.com/wezlemin) on GitHub.
 It contains information not found in the [official Delta Docs](https://docs.deltaexploits.gg/).
 To view the source for this website, click [here](https://github.com/wezlemin/delta-docs/).

 Please be aware that this website is not exhaustive.
 Read the official Delta Docs if you cannot find what you are looking for here.